How to Approach a Record Label: 19 Tips + Email Writing Hacks

 When you are ready to consider approaching a record label to get signed, at first it can be quite daunting.
 So before you go gung-ho sending emails and making phone calls, here are a few things you need to know.

-In this article, we’ll cover everything you need to know in order to get signed to a record label.
+In this article, we’ll cover everything you need to know in order to approach a music label and then hopefully get signed.

 - Make sure you’re ready